oditirathi20/CareNet/README.md

 - Google Gemini AI
 - PDF Processing Libraries

-**Special Thanks:**
-- Loop Health for organizing this hackathon
-- All the open-source contributors whose libraries made this possible

----

-## 📞 Questions?

-If you're reviewing this for the hackathon, here are some things you might wonder:

-**Q: Is the blockchain part functional?**
-A: We have the smart contract code, but for demo purposes, we're using localStorage.
-The architecture is ready for blockchain integration - just swap localStorage with Web3 calls.

-**Q: Are the PDFs actually being read?**
-A: Yes!
-Check `server/pdfProcessor.js` - we load and index all 5 PDFs at server startup.
-The AI queries them for each analysis.

-**Q: How accurate is the fraud detection?**
-A: The AI is as good as the guidelines we feed it.
-Since we're using official Indian medical documents, the recommendations are evidence-based and auditable.

-**Q: Can this scale to production?**
-A: Absolutely.
-The RAG system is stateless, the API can handle concurrent requests, and we can easily add a database layer.

----

 **Thank you for checking out CareNet!
 We believe that healthcare should be transparent, trustworthy, and accessible to everyone.** 🏥💙

 *Making healthcare fair, one AI validation at a time.*